amos/amos-js/README.md

 3. Amos account ID (provided once your application has been approved)
 ```

-The render token configures the iframe's allowed origin(s), allowed payment methods, and the range of valid payment amounts.
+The render token configures the iframe's allowed origin(s), allowed payment methods, accepted billing countries or US states, and the range of valid payment amounts.
+These settings come from the render template and are embedded in the token JWT (`RenderTokenJwt`); billing geography is controlled by `billing_address_options` (`allowed_countries` for international templates, `allowed_states` for US-only).
 If the render token does not allow an origin, the iframe will not render.
-Similarly, components corresponding to different payment method types will not render if not allowed by the render token.
+Similarly, components corresponding to different payment method types will not render if not allowed by the render token, and billing addresses outside the configured countries or states will be rejected.

 > **Note**: The render token also determines the environment (`production` or `sandbox`).
 Render tokens created on `dashboard.amos.com` have a `production` environment.
 Render tokens created on `dashboard-sandbox.amos.com` have a `sandbox` environment.
 Similarly, API keys can only access the environment that they were created in.